SatellyteMC/TextUtils/README.md

 `create()` - returns the TextComponent, ready to be used

+static `rgb(r, g, b)` - does not require an instance of Text, returns a hex color code based on the given RGB values

 ## Broadcasting a message
 **TextUtils** is very easy to implement into your server.
 Let's see an example: